MIT-LCP/mimic-website/content/mimictables/transfers.md

 `LOS` is the length of stay for the patient for the given ward stay, which may be within or outside of the ICU.

-# Important considerations

-* The ICUSTAYEVENTS table is derived from this table.
-* Care units are defined based off the `WARDID` being associated with an ICU cost center.
-* ICUs in the Beth Israel have moved throughout the years, and consequently the same `WARDID` may be considered as an ICU for patient A but not an ICU for patient B.